 You know, I never had a guest just give me so much crap as he does.

-But just I'm asking simple questions, and he gets on that one in particular.
+I'm asking simple questions, and he gets on that one in particular.

 All right, 25 now till the top of the hour.

-Toll-free telephone number.
+Toll-free, telephone number.

 You know what I'm most scared about?

-For some reason they took him off, was on again the next year, connected, at least on the margins, to some other radical that had blown himself up, uh, I forget where, if I think it was El Nusra.
+For some reason, they took him off, was on again the next year, connected, at least on the margins, to some other radical that had blown himself up.

-I mean, it seems that anything Islamic work for this guy didn't seem to have any you know preference for Shia or Sunni, which was a little odd and bizarre.
+It didn't seem to have any preference for Shia or Sunni, which is a little odd and bizarre.

 And then we find out that the Hill reported this is a guy by the name of Phil Haney, DHS agent, Department of Homeland Security.

-And we found out that he talked in early November of 2009, Obama was the president, how he was ordered by superiors of the Department of Homeland Security to delete or modify several hundred records of individuals tied to the designated Islamic terror groups from an important federal database.
+And we found out that he talked in early November of 2009, Obama was the president, how he was ordered by superiors at the Department of Homeland Security to delete or modify several hundred records of individuals tied to the designated Islamic terror groups from an important federal database.

-And I was well aware as a result, it was going to be vastly more difficult to connect the dots in the future, especially before an attack occurs.
+He even went on to say, I was being forced to delete and scrub the records, and I was well aware as a result, it was going to be vastly more difficult to connect the dots in the future, especially before an attack occurs.

 Why did the Obama administration do this?